Confirmatory composite analysis: Statistical model

-As the model needs not to be recursive, the matrix $\mathbf{B}$ is not necessarily triangular and the elements of $\mathbf{z}$ may be correlated.
+As the model need not to be recursive, the matrix $\mathbf{B}$ is not necessarily triangular and the elements of $\mathbf{z}$ may be correlated.

 Model identification

 To ensure identification of the composite model, each composite must be correlated with at least one variable not forming the composite.
-Additionally to this non-isolation condition, each composite needs to be normalized, e.g., by fixing one weight per composite, the length of each weight vector, or the composite’s variance to a certain value.
+In addition to this non-isolation condition, each composite needs to be normalized, e.g., by fixing one weight per composite, the length of each weight vector, or the composite's variance to a certain value.

 If the composites are embedded in a structural model, also the structural model needs to be identified.

 Finally, since the weight signs are still undetermined, it is recommended to select a dominant indicator per block of indicators that dictates the orientation of the composite.

 The degrees of freedom of the basic composite model, i.e., with no constraints imposed on the composites' correlation matrix $\mathbf{R}$, are calculated as follows: